Multipartite Entanglement Distribution in Quantum Networks using Subgraph Complementations: Introduction

-The algorithm provided by Avis et al. \cite{avis_rozpedek_wehner_2023} (and Fischer, Towsley \cite{fischer2021distributing}, under the assumption that the physical network has a star topology) improves on the work of \cite{meignant_markham_grosshans_2019} by proposing the following approach: 1) Prepare the desired $n$-qubit graph state locally at a central node; 2) distribute Bell pairs between the central node and each of the $n$ end nodes; 3) teleport each qubit in the central node to each of the end nodes, consuming all Bell pairs in the process.
+\begin{enumerate}[1.] \item Prepare the desired $n$-qubit graph state locally at a central node \item Distribute Bell pairs between the central node and each of the $n$ end nodes \item Teleport each qubit in the central node to each of the end nodes, consuming all Bell pairs in the process \end{enumerate}